vatpac-technology/sops/docs/aerodromes/classd/Moorabbin.md

 2. Runway 17L/17R
 3. Runways 13/31 (equal preference)

-Crosswind operations are limited to **10KT**, and tailwind use is discouraged unless required.

-Runway 04/22 may only be used operationally and is **not available for circuit training**.
+Runway 04/22 may only be used operationally.
 Consideration must be given to it's limited length.

 ---